 - Transurethral holmium laser enucleation of the prostate (HoLEP) is similar to HoLAP except a portion of the prostate is cut into smaller pieces and then flushed out from the bladder.

 - Photoselective vaporization of the prostate (PVP) uses a potassium-titanyl-phosphate (KTP) laser ("green-light" laser) to vaporize prostate tissue.
-The procedure is virtually bloodless and may be a better option for men taking anticoagulant ("blood thinner") medication.
+The procedure may be a better option for men taking anticoagulant ("blood thinner") medication.
 Improvement lasts for up to 1 year after the procedure.
 More studies are needed to confirm long-term efficacy.

 Other Less Invasive Procedures